schibsted/mesoscope/README.md

 and docker-compose and run `make`.
 After doing this, you will have a local mesos cluster up and running.

-**IMPORTANT:** docker-compose sets up the mesos-slave containers in privileged mode to be able to run docker inside.
+**IMPORTANT:** docker-compose makes the mesos-slave containers to share the docker's UNIX socket with their host.

 ## Dependencies